m-ld/sustainable-web-apps/spec/design/approach.md

 #### Text Editing Support

-We will provide support in the Collaborative Web Library to easily use the new **m-ld** [Text CRDT](#text-crdt).
+We will provide support in the Shared-Graph Library to easily use the new **m-ld** [Text CRDT](#text-crdt).

 ### Demo & Tutorial

-In our closing demonstration, we will use the Collaborative Web Library and cloud Gateway to build a live web application, with the nature of a collaborative web page, having no additional server components, from scratch, using only readily-available tools.
+In our closing demonstration, we will use the Shared-Graph Library and cloud Gateway to build a live web application, with the nature of a collaborative web page, having no additional server components, from scratch, using only readily-available tools.

 We'll provide the demo also as an online tutorial for developers to try out and to remix, and to base their Sustainable apps on!